knowlab/MedExQA/README.md

 | Speech Language Pathology   |   135      |  80.5 |
 | Total   |   965      |  78.7 |
 Explanation Similarity represents the average cosine similarity of the explanation pairs.

+##  Data Fields
+<a name="data-fields"></a>

+The data files (tsv) are provided without headers.
+The fields are here explained as follows in the order of columns:
+* Column 1   : The question for the example
+* Column 2-5 : Choice A, B, C, D respectively
+* Column 6-7 : Explanation pairs
+* Column 8   : The right answer choice

 ## Citation
 <a name="citation-information"></a>